 Different Types of Beer

 With over 3,000 craft breweries in the United States, it’s safe to say that craft beer is bigger than ever.
-Whether your establishment already offers a dozen beers on tap or you’re thinking about adding a new beer service, brush up on your knowledge with our guide to the different types of beer.
-Learn everything about the styles of beer you serve, from proper serving temperature and glassware to the best food and beer pairings .
+Knowing about the different types of beer can help your employees and bartenders make recommendations and suggestions about the best food and beer pairings .
 Additionally, knowing about the different types of beer can help you choose the right glass for each beer and potentially upsell customers to boost profits.
 Different Styles of Beer Click on the links below to learn more about your favorite style of beer: Pale Lager and Pilsner Dark Lager German Bock Brown Ale Pale Ale India Pale Ale Porter Stout Belgian-Style Ale Wheat Beer Wild & Sour Ale Specialty Beer How is Beer Categorized?
 All beers are either lagers or ales, and that's determined by the type of yeast used during the fermentation process.
 Lagers are made with yeast that ferments at the bottom of the beer mixture, and ales are made with yeast that ferments at the top.
 There are also spontaneously fermenting yeasts, which make wild or sour ales.
 Once you’ve figured out if your beer is a lager or an ale, there is further differentiation determined by the flavor, color, and aroma of the beer.
 These determine what style family a given beer falls into.
 Within that style family, there are varieties, which have even more distinct characteristics.
 For example, an American Lager and a German Helles are both lagers that belong to the "pale lagers and pilsners" style family.
 They are two different varieties of beer, however, and while they are similar, they are also distinctly different.
 Think of the different varieties like brothers; they have definite similarities, but ultimately, they are each their own person.
 Read on to learn more about the three different ways beer ferments: What is Top Fermentation?
 The yeast that is used in ale production ferments throughout the beer and settles at the top of the liquid.
 It has a higher tolerance to alcohol and ferments at warmer temperatures when compared to

 Watch Carson Kegerreis, the manager of Bull's Head Public House, demonstrate how to properly pour a beer!
 Check out our step-by-step directions for more tips on How to Pour the Perfect Pint.